RickMoynihan/lein-tools-deps/README.md

 > :user :project]`, as of 0.4.0-SNAPSHOT it changed to the above map
 > based syntax.

+### Supported configuration options

+#### `:config-files`

+A vector referencing an ordered collection of `deps.edn` files that will be used for dependency resolution.
+Each file should be either a file path string or a special keyword (`:install` `:user` or `:project`).

+#### `:clojure-executables`

+A vector of strings identifying possible install locations for the `clojure` command line tool script.
+They will be tried in order, with the first match being used.
+The default is currently set to `[/usr/local/bin/clojure]`.
+This is necessary as `lein-tools-deps` uses the `clojure` executable to determine some system specific defaults, such as the location of the `:install` `:config-files`.

 ## Prerequisites

 You will need the following base dependencies installed: